deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## RequireStringArgumentInConstructorRule

-Use quoted string in constructor "new `%s()"` argument on position %d instead of "::class.
+Use quoted string in constructor "new `%s()"` argument on position %d instead of "::class".
 It prevent scoping of the class in building prefixed package.

 :wrench: **configure it!**